 Durham is home to one of only three commercial archaeology units based in university departments left in the UK, which means that you will have experts on hand for your fieldwork queries.
-We have relationships with the University Museums: the Old Fulling Mill Museum of Archaeology, and The Oriental Museum.
+We have relationships with the University Museums: the Palace Green Museum and The Oriental Museum.
 The Old Fulling Mill Museum was founded in 1833 and ... see more

 Create your own personalised prospectus now!